Yushi-Hu/Multilingual-AWE/README.md

 This is the code base for multilingual acoustic word embeddings (AWEs) and acoustically grounded word embeddings (AGWEs) in [Hu et al., 2020](https://arxiv.org/pdf/2006.14007.pdf).

-The two directories correspond to two different architecture we used.

 The `multiview-babel-phone` folder contains the multiview model trained with phone sequence.

 The `multiview-babel-feature` folder contains the multiview model trained with distinctive features.